-In P.E we aim to develop physical co-ordination and competence; promote the physical and psychological benefits or participation in aerobic activity whilst at school and throughout life; develop artistic and aesthetic appreciation within and through movement; help children develop socially through competition and co-operation with other individuals and groups; promote positive attitudes towards health and physical fitness and an understanding of the biological aspects of the body in relation to fitness and well-being; and provide equal opportunities for all pupils to reach their full potential.
+In P.E we aim to develop physical coordination and competence.

+We promote the physical and psychological benefits or participation in aerobic activity whilst at school and throughout life; develop artistic and aesthetic appreciation within and through movement; help children develop socially through competition and co-operation with other individuals and groups; promote positive attitudes towards health and physical fitness and an understanding of the biological aspects of the body in relation to fitness and well-being; and provide equal opportunities for all pupils to reach their full potential.

-We are fortunate at Polegate School to have a large indoor hall, 2 playgrounds, a large playing field and our own swimming pool.
-We are able to provide high level tuition in gymnastics, dance, games, athletics, swimming and outdoor pursuits and enjoy a correspondingly high level of success in inter-school competitions and tournaments.
+We are fortunate at Polegate School to have a large indoor hall, 2 playgrounds, 2 multi use games areas, a large playing field and our own swimming pool.
+We are able to provide high level tuition in gymnastics, dance, games, athletics, swimming and outdoor pursuits and enjoy a correspondingly high level of success in interschool competitions and tournaments.